-- Bake for 20-30 minutes or until easily pierced with a fork.
+- Bake for 40 minutes or until easily pierced with a fork.
 It will depend on how large your potatoes were.

 - Meanwhile, add the corn to a skillet and cook over medium heat, letting it brown slightly.

-- In a different pan, add the chopped onion and minced garlic and saute with 1 tbsp olive oil until the onion is translucent.
+- Add in the chopped onion and minced garlic and saute with the olive oil until the onion is translucent.

-- Add all remaining ingredients to the pan (including the corn) and let cook for about 5-10 minutes.
+- Add all remaining ingredients to the pan including all spices and let cook for about 5-10 minutes.